PedroPauloMorenoCamargo/Soc_NiosV_Tutorial/README.md

 # Nios V FPGA Tutorial

 In this tutorial, we will create and customize a soft processor with **Nios** (an embedded system with a processor and peripherals), embed it in the FPGA, and write code to control LEDs.
-This is a follow-up of the [Tutorial-FPGA-NIOS](https://insper.github.io/Embarcados-Avancados/Tutorial-FPGA-NIOS/).

 ## Getting Started